 You may think the fact that you have undertaken and tackled numerous challenges at university will guarantee you a graduate job.
 Right?
-But then your inbox is over flowing with lots with rejection messages.
+But then your inbox is overflowing with lots of rejection messages.
 You see words like, ‘unfortunately’ and ‘unsuccessful’ every time you open up your email.
 It makes you feel like you’re not suitable for any organisation.

 Then you are surrounded by friends and family who are constantly asking or suggesting one of the following:

 - Have you found a job yet?

 - How’s the job search going?

 Okay, it is inevitable, and they just want to reassure you that you’ll find the right job.
 However, what they fail to understand is how competitive it is and how patronising they can sound.

 And let me introduce you to the famous application process!
 This is what I describe as the 6 common issues of unemployment:

 - Pressure to apply for as many jobs as possible and not knowing exactly what to apply for.
 After applying you’re constantly checking your phone and emails to see the status of your application.

 - Telephone interviews that have caught you unaware; you find yourself stuttering and forgetting important information.